-General Partner-Our general partner is Dorchester Minerals Management LP, referred to in these Notes as "our General Partner."
+General Partner - Our general partner is Dorchester Minerals Management LP, referred to in these Notes as "our General Partner."
 Our General Partner owns all of the partnership interests in Dorchester Minerals Operating LP, the Operating Partnership.
-See Note 4-Related Party Transactions.
-The General Partner is allocated 4% and 1% of our Royalty Properties' net revenues and Net Profits Interest proceeds received by the Operating Partnership, respectively.
+See Note 4 - Related Party Transactions.
+The General Partner is allocated 4% and 1% of our Royalty Properties' net revenues and Net Profits Interest ("NPI") proceeds received by the Operating Partnership, respectively.
+The Royalty Properties consist of producing and nonproducing mineral, royalty, overriding royalty, net profits, and leasehold interests located in 592 counties and parishes in 28 states ("Royalty Properties").

-Cash and Cash Equivalents-Our principal banking relationships are with major financial institutions.
+Cash and Cash Equivalents - Our principal banking relationships are with major financial institutions.
 Cash balances in these accounts may, at times, exceed federally insured limits.
 We have not experienced any losses in such cash accounts and do not believe we are exposed to any significant risk on cash and cash equivalents.
 Short term investments with an original maturity of three months or less are considered to be cash equivalents and are carried at cost, which approximates fair value.

-Concentration of Credit Risks and Significant Customers-Our Partnership, as a royalty and NPI owner, has extremely limited involvement and no control over the volumes or method of sale of oil and natural gas produced and sold from the Royalty Properties and NPI.
+Concentration of Credit Risks and Significant Customers - Our Partnership, as a royalty and NPI owner, has no control over the volumes or method of sale of oil and natural gas produced and sold from the Royalty Properties and NPI.
+Royalty revenues from properties operated by Pioneer Natural Resources Company represented approximately 12% and 13% of total operating revenues for the years ended December 31, 2022 and December 31, 2021, respectively.
+There were no concentrations of revenue with a single customer for the year ended December 31, 2020.
 If we were to lose a significant customer, such loss could impact revenue.
 The loss of any single customer is mitigated by our diversified customer base, and we do not believe that the loss of any single customer would have a long-term material adverse effect on our financial position or the results of operations.

-Fair Value of Financial Instruments-The carrying amount of cash and cash equivalents, trade and other receivables, and accounts payables and other current liabilities approximates fair value because of the short maturity of those instruments.
+Fair Value of Financial Instruments - The carrying amount of cash and cash equivalents, trade and other receivables, net profits interest receivable - related party, and accounts payables and other current liabilities approximates fair value because of the short maturity of those instruments.
 These estimated fair values may not be representative of actual values of the financial instruments that could have been realized as of year-end or that will be realized in the future.

-Receivables-Our Partnership's trade and other receivables and net profits interests receivable consist primarily of Royalty Properties payments receivable and NPI payments receivable, respectively.
+Receivables - Our Partnership's trade and other receivables and net profits interests receivable consist primarily of Royalty Properties payments receivable and NPI payments receivable, respectively.
 Most payments are received two to four months after production date.
 No allowance for doubtful accounts is deemed necessary based upon our lack of historical write offs and review of current receivables.